-Inside there are 72 comfortable pods which sit like bunk beds with an upper and lower deck.
+Inside there are 72 comfortable pods that sit like bunk beds with an upper and lower deck.
 Each pod is high-tech and offers a very private space for the resident.

-The Capsule Hotel is a luxury option for backpackers, and an affordable bed for businessmen looking private space to sleep in.
+The Capsule Hotel is a luxury option for backpackers, and an affordable bed for businessmen looking for private space to sleep in.
 It offers some of the coolest-looking capsules that we have seen.
-At a price point of AU$55 for a smaller pod going up to AU$140 for a deluxe double capsule for two people (AU$70pppn), they are also an irresistible price for a stay in the centre of Sydney.
+At a price point of $55 AUD for a smaller pod going up to $140 AUD for a deluxe double capsule for two people ($70 AU per person per night), they are also an irresistible price for a stay in the center of Sydney.